-For the most part, agencies like Rocket are used to fill gaps in strategy or specific areas (such as SEO, PPC or Paid Social ads) for in-house marketing teams.
+For the most part, agencies like Rocket are used to fill gaps in strategy or specific areas (such as SEO services in Australia, PPC or Paid Social ads) for in-house marketing teams.

 However, an agency can also be an excellent way to allow a business to quickly scale up (or down) their marketing investment as revenue changes.

 There are plenty of decision-makers who think of marketing as no different to rent, cleaning or electricity.
 They understand it’s necessary and even useful, but to them, the less you can spend on it without noticing anything going wrong, the better.